-iMac rumor roundup
+iMac rumor roundup: Everything you need to know!

 When is the new iMac coming and what features will it have?
 Let's break down rumors and spec out the speculation!

-Apple's all-in-one iMac — with its spectacular 4K and 5K wide-color-gamut displays — is still one of the best desktop computers in the world, despite the fact that neither model was updated in 2016.
+Apple's all-in-one iMac — with its spectacular 4K and 5K wide-color-gamut displays — is still one of the best desktop computers in the world.
+With Kaby Lake processors, updated graphics, and compatibility with external graphics processors (eGPU), the iMac is current again.
+But what and when will be Apple once again make the desktop truly new?

-But that does prompt the question — when will Apple release the next iMac, and what new features will the company add when it does?
+That is, aside from the massively powerful iMac Pro coming in December, 2017.

 Unlike iPhone and iPad, where Apple makes or controls almost all the components in the box, the iMac is dependent on Intel, AMD, and other chipset suppliers.
 That means, in order to make significant updates, Apple has to wait for Intel to announce a next-generation chip, ship the specific version Apple needs, and then work with Apple to get everything from wake-from-sleep to Power Nap just right.
 And that can take a while.